besmirzanaj/cloudalbania-website/content/posts/2021-12-moving-to-hugo.md

 After finding an appropriate theme in Hugo ([m10c](https://github.com/vaga/hugo-theme-m10c) by the way) I needed to migrate from [blogger](https://gohugo.io/tools/migrations/#blogger) to hugo MD files.
 I chose this one as I hate managing html or CSS.

-The tool used was [blog2md](https://github.com/palaniraja/blog2md) and the process was faily easy on my Ubuntu 18.04 on WSL1.
+The tool used was [blog2md](https://github.com/palaniraja/blog2md) and the process was fairly easy on my Ubuntu 18.04 on WSL1.
 The project is based on node.

 ### Folder preparations